 - The lender will tell you how much you qualify for and what the maximum housing payment should be

-- You as a new home buyer asking the question on how much home can I afford?
+- You as a new home buyer asking the question of how much home can I afford?

 Process Of Verification Of Employment For Mortgage Process

-- The written verification of employment is first done during the mortgage loan underwriting process and normally prior to the conditional approval.
+The written verification of employment is first done during the mortgage underwriting process and normally prior to the conditional approval:

-- The HR manager will either fax or email the completed questionnaire back to the mortgage loan underwriter or to the mortgage loan processor.
+The HR manager will either fax or email the completed questionnaire back to the mortgage loan underwriter or to the mortgage processor.

 Mortgage lenders need to follow federal mortgage lending guidelines with regards to debt to income ratios:

-- There are maximum debt to income ratio requirements mandated by both HUD and Fannie Mae.
+- There is the maximum debt to income ratio requirements mandated by both HUD and Fannie Mae

-- There are no front end debt to income ratio caps on conventional loans.
+- There is no front end debt to income ratio caps on conventional loans

-- Also, the mortgage borrower’s employment needs to likely continue for the next three years.
+- Also, borrower’s employment needs to likely continue for the next three years

-Cases When Verification Of Employment For Mortgage Applicants Will Kill Clear To Close
+Cases When VOE For Mortgage Applicants Will Kill Clear To Close